Vaei/ue4cleaner/README.md

 To install, grab the latest precompiled binary from https://github.com/Vaei/ue4cleaner/tree/master/Binaries Then run the MSI installer.

+This needs to be reinstalled (repair installation) quite frequently due to a limitation between how windows handles extension registration and UE4 constantly re-writing the registry.
+I keep an installer shortcut on my desktop and spam spacebar anytime the options disappear :)

 Currently tested on Windows 10 only.
 Linux/OSX unsupported.

 ## Compiling Source & Generating Binaries